lintense/jYATLon/README.md

 - YATL is intended to be the simplest templating language possible, period.
 - As a general rule, [values](#value), [commands](#command) and [comments](#comment) begin and end on the same line.
 - Also, be aware that spaces are not allowed inside [value expressions](#value), [commands](#command) and [paths](#path).
+- YATL is particularly well suited for working with tree data structures and to generate code.

 #### <a id="root"></a>Root context
 - The root context aka `$` refers to the object that is provided when launching the template engine.
 (See [running the program](#running) above)